 Cut back on how much salt (sodium) you eat:

-Your provider will tell you how much salt to have daily, usually 2,000 mg or less.
+Your provider will tell you how much salt to have daily.
+This is usually 1.500 mg or less.

 Limit high-salt foods.
 These include olives, pickles, smoked meats, processed foods, and salted potato chips.